acoli-repo/germhist/README.md

 ## Acknowledgments

+This project was developed on the
-The research described in this paper was conducted at the Goethe Universitat Frankfurt, Germany, within a project on ¨ Quantitative and Qualitative Methods in German Historical Philology (QuantQual@CEDIFOR), at the Centre for the
+Goethe Universitat Frankfurt, Germany, within a project on ¨ Quantitative and Qualitative Methods in German Historical Philology (QuantQual@CEDIFOR), at the Centre for the